frob/frob.github.com/_posts/2015-05-19-setting-up-jenkins-on-1204.md

   css:
 ---

 What I have noticed, is that every step by step for installing Jenkins on Ubuntu 12.04 is currently wrong.
-I is wrong becasue Jenkins recently began to require Java 1.7 instead of 1.6.
+It is wrong because Jenkins recently began to require Java 1.7 instead of 1.6.

 I was able to find one saving grace.
-This site gave a great [step by step on installing Jenkins](http://www.whiteboardcoder.com/2014/01/install-jenkins-ubuntu.html) --which I am going to condence for you all here.
+This site gave a great [step by step on installing Jenkins](http://www.whiteboardcoder.com/2014/01/install-jenkins-ubuntu.html) --which I am going to condense for you all here.

 ## Install the correct JAVA RTE